cfstras/cfmedias/doc/playback.md

 Music organizing philosophy
 ---------------------------

-Some general thoughts about how to store my music metadata.
+Some general thoughts about how to store music metadata.

+Music is most fun when it's surprising, but meets your taste.
+Music listening (marketing) systems like Last.fm are based on that principle.
+Underlying suitable algorithms thus need a formalization of aesthetical similarity and a concept of what kind of music it is.

-Music in a database should have, additionally to being ordered in Artist/Album/Genre, attributes like _mood_, _tempo_, _syntheticness_ or _aggressiveness_.
+Music in a database should therefore, additionally to being ordered in Artist/Album/Genre, have attributes like _mood_, _tempo_, _syntheticness_ or _aggressiveness_.
 The concept of tags, which I quite like, is an approach to this.
-But: tags are only boolean.
+Tags are boolean only, so they can't always be precise.
-A song can have a tag or well, not have it.
+A song can have a tag or -- well, -- not have a tag.
-By having a ginormous amount of sub-genres, sub-sub-genres and sub³genres, you can still add some granularity, however giving a song such tags can be time-consuming and mostly inaccurate.
+By having a ginormous amount of sub-genres, sub-sub-genres and sub³genres, one can still add some granularity.
+However, giving a song such tags can be time-consuming and mostly inaccurate.
 _Last.fm_ solved this by having each user tag his/her songs and display the most-used tags on a song first.
 For this to work, the song has to be listened to by many users.
-For less well-known music, there is never enough tag-data for a song.
+For less well-known music, there is never enough tag data for a song.

 How to solve this?

 ### With Math
 Woo, math.
-You could describe a song as a set of properties (see above) and a value indicating their strength.
+You could describe a song with a set of properties (see above) each having a value specifying to what extent that property applies.
 Assigning these values (for me) often requires more thinking time than just assigning genres (or subgenres).
-Genres are basically pre-defined sets of values for the abovementioned properties, and because they are easier to deal with (in your brain), let's use a set of genres and a value for how much this song represents a genre.
+Genres are basically predefined sets of values for the abovementioned properties, and because they are easier to deal with (in your brain), let's use a set of genres and a value for how much this song represents a genre.

 Mathematically, a song is just a point in the n-dimensional space of properties.
 Viewing it as a space where the genres